The Succulent Plant Page goes to Families of Succulent Plants goes to

 Agave parryi

-The neat blue gray rosette of Agave parryi makes a handsome specimen in cultivation.
-As suggested by its wide distribution through Arizona into New Mexico and northern Mexico at 1500 - 8000 ft above sea level, this species is tolerant of a range of cultural conditions including a substantial degree of cold hardyness.
-However, it experiences dry cold in habitat and may need some protection from a wet winter, although seen here (left) outside in a protected corner of RHS Wisley during the English winter.
+The neat blue grey rosette of Agave parryi makes a handsome specimen in cultivation.
+As suggested by its wide distribution through Arizona into New Mexico (left) and northern Mexico at 1500 - 8000 ft above sea level, this species is tolerant of a range of cultural conditions including a substantial degree of cold hardyness.
+However, it experiences dry cold in habitat and may need some protection from a wet winter, although seen here (extreme left) growing outside in a protected corner of RHS Wisley during the English winter.

 Agave parviflora Agave parviflora

-Agave parviflora flowering on a sloping rock face alongside the Ruby Road, Arizona.
+flowering on a sloping granite rock face alongside the Ruby Road, Arizona.
 May 1997.
 The flowers are pale yellow along a stem 3-6 ft tall.
 This species has a limited distribution in southern Arizona and northern Sonora, Mexico.

 In cultivation, this attractive minature requires full sun and minimal watering to maintain the compact short-leaved form.